Official-Codaisseur-Graduate/calendar-api-server/README.md

     Click continue and click create without role
 9. You will download a json-file.
 Store this on your computer.
 You will need this later.
 10. Go to calendar.google.com with your cool new gmail-account!
-11. In the left column click the dots behind your name and click configuration and share.
+11. In the left column, under my agendas, click the dots behind your name and click configuration and share.
-12. Click 'add people' and insert the email adres of your service account with rights "see all event details" and click send.
+12. Click "add people".
+Insert the email address of your service account with rights "see all event details".
+Click send.
    If you forgot your service account email, which is not the same as the email your create yourself. go to IAM service          accounts at console.cloud.google.com.
 13. Go to your Google calendar and create some test events.